AdobeDocs/target.pt-BR/help/administrating-target/environments.md

 One environment, the default environment, is pre-named [!UICONTROL Production].
 Esse ambiente padrão não pode ser removido, mesmo que você o renomeie.
 O [!DNL Target] parte do princípio que este é o local onde você disponibiliza atividades finais, aprovadas e testes.

-When an mbox request is received from new websites or domains, these new domains always appear in the [!UICONTROL Production] environment.
+When a [!DNL Target] request is received from new websites or domains, these new domains always appear in the [!UICONTROL Production] environment.
 The [!UICONTROL Production] environment cannot have its settings changed, so unknown or new sites are guaranteed to see only content that is active and ready.
 O gerenciamento de hosts também permite garantir a qualidade de novas atividades e do conteúdo em seus ambientes de teste, armazenamento temporário e desenvolvimento, antes das atividades serem ativadas.

 Para gerenciar ambientes, clique em **[!UICONTROL Administração]** > **[!UICONTROL Ambientes]**.